-As the name suggests, Industrial Organizational Psychologists help businesses to improve.
+As the name suggests, Industrial-Organizational Psychologists help businesses to improve.

 The Road to Becoming a Professional IOP